 - you can make a flood simulation in a few places at once,

-- 3D coverage gives you opportunity to analyse the flood circumstances in urban areas clearly,
+- 3D coverage gives you an opportunity to analyse the flood circumstances in urban areas clearly,

-- according to 3D coverage you can take a look into flood situation from different sites and angles,
+- according to 3D coverage, you can take a look into flood situations from different sites and angles,

-- you are able to run a ground view (or street view) to insight into your area how it could be like during the any size of flood,
+- you are able to run the ground view (or street view) to insight into your area how it could be like during any size of flood,

-- full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occures.
+- full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occurs.

 - you are able to record a movie including the whole flood process,

-- quick save picture in Google Earth gives you a quick way to create a time lapse with flood occurrence.
+- quick save the picture in Google Earth gives you a quick way to create a time-lapse of flood occurrence.

-- the tool may be perfect to modelling the water reservoirs in mountainous areas.
+- the tool may be perfect for modelling the water reservoirs in mountainous areas.